jp-999/Resume-Generator/README.md

 ## ✨ Features

-- 📝 **Multiple Professional Templates** - Choose from Classic, Minimal, Modern, and Executive designs
+- 📝 **Multiple Professional Templates**
+  - Modern - Clean and modern design for tech and creative professionals
+  - Classic - Timeless design suitable for all industries
+  - Minimal - Minimalist design that puts content first
+  - Executive - Sophisticated design for senior positions
+  - Impact - Bold and dynamic design with strong visual elements
+  - Unique - Distinctive split-layout design with professional sidebar

-- 🎨 **Live Preview** - See changes in real-time as you type with template-specific styling
+- 🎨 **Live Preview** - See your resume in real-time as you build it
-- 🌙 **Dark Mode** - Easy on the eyes with dark mode support
+- 📄 **PDF Generation** - Download your resume as a professional PDF document
 - 📱 **Responsive Design** - Works perfectly on all devices
-- 🔒 **No Data Storage** - Your information stays private
-- 📄 **Professional PDF Output** - Clean and well-formatted resumes
-- ⚡ **Fast Generation** - Get your resume in seconds
-- 🎯 **Social Links** - Add your GitHub and LinkedIn profiles
-- 📜 **Certifications** - Showcase your professional certifications
-- 🖼️ **Profile Picture** - Add a professional photo to your resume
+- 🤖 **ATS Checker** - Ensure your resume is ATS-friendly
-- 🎚️ **Skill Bars** - Visual representation of your skill levels
-- 📊 **Two-Column Layout** - Efficient use of space with modern design
+- 📋 **Resume Parser** - Upload existing resumes (PDF, DOCX, TXT) to auto-fill forms
+- 📚 **Resume Tips** - Get expert advice on resume writing
+- 🔒 **Privacy First** - No data storage, everything processed locally
+- 💼 **Professional Sections**
+  - Contact Information
+  - Professional Summary
+  - Work Experience
+  - Education
+  - Skills
+  - Additional Sections

 ## 📋 Templates